 Product feeds can be used to make information about products accessible for Publishers to be used on their website or app.
 For example, if the Publisher is having a price comparison site.
 In our system product feeds are considered to be an ad-type and can be found in the ads tab of the Offer creator.
 Creating a product feed happens in three steps: Import, Mapping, Preview.

-The first step of the creation process contains the settings needed in order import the feed.
+The first step of the creation process contains the settings needed in order to import the feed.

 - Status: determines whether the feed is updated at the scheduled import frequency.
 Disabled feeds are not updated.

-- Name: helps Advertiser organise their feeds and makes it easier for Publishers to understand the context of the feed.
+- Name: helps Advertiser organize their feeds and makes it easier for Publishers to understand the context of the feed.